Engage them early and often writes digital and User Experience strategist Seamus Byrne

 Séamus Byrne is director of UX at Graphic Mint, a design, strategy and professional training agency based in Dublin.

-The Graphic Mint Academy’s User Experience for Business event on May 20 at Wood Quay Venue in Dublin will offer practical tips on applying UX methods and knowledge to your everyday workflow.
+The Graphic Mint Academy’s User Experience for Business event was on May 20 2016 at Wood Quay Venue in Dublin and offered practical tips on applying UX methods and knowledge to your everyday workflow.